ShubhamMandowara/stock_scoring/README.md

 ### **📩 Contributions & Issues**
 Feel free to **open an issue** or **submit a PR** to improve this project! 🚀

----

-Let me know if you need modifications! 🔥